sit/wrkb/kb/champions/garen.md

   - 16.0
   - 14.0
   - 12.0
+  description: 'Passive : Gains 10% bonus Magic Resist and Armor .
+Active : Reduces
-  description: Reduce damage taken for 4 seconds.
-For the 1 second, damage is reduced
+    incoming damage by 30% for 4 seconds.
+On cast, Garen gains 6 0% Tenacity for 1
-    by 70% and Garen gains 70% Tenacity .
-Damage is reduced by 30% for the remaining duration.
-Tenacity reduces the duration of most movement impairing effects.
+    second and a shield that absorbs 65 / 95 / 125 / 155 ( +20% bonus Health ) damage
+    for 2.5 seconds.
+The shield starts decaying after 1 second.'
   name: Courage
   slot: '2'
 - cooldowns: